forestryio/website/hugo/content/eng_blog/engineering/blog01.md

 Putting all the puzzle pieces together; the basic steps for getting debugging to work with VSCode and Chrome are:

-1. 1)Install the Debugger for Chrome extension
+1. Install the Debugger for Chrome extension <br>
-2. 2)Set up an appropriate Launch Configuration in Code
+2. Set up an appropriate Launch Configuration in Code <br>
-3. 3)Enable Chrome in debugging mode
+3. Enable Chrome in debugging mode <br>
-4. 4)Serve local build artifact
+4. Serve local build artifact<br>
-5. 5)Attach Code to the Chrome debugger by choosing Start Debugging from the Debug menu in Code; Select the tab that is running
+5. Attach Code to the Chrome debugger by choosing Start Debugging from the Debug menu in Code; Select the tab that is running<br>
-6. 6)Debug!
+6. Debug!

 Let&#39;s dive into the details and configurations for each of these steps.